UW System extends coverage to domestic partners and partner’s children for the following plans*:

 - One of you leaves the common residence with the intent to return.

-In addition, there are also leave benefits that allow you to take time off to care for a seriously ill domestic partner, their child, or their parent.
+There are also leave benefits that allow you to take time off to care for a seriously ill domestic partner, their child, or their parent.

 The effective date of your UW System Domestic Partnership is the date the affidavit is received by your UW institution.